publishpress/publishpress.github.io/docs/development/review-library.md

 * the plugin's name
 * the URL for the logo (optional)

+### Configuring the criteria to display the banner in the Free plugin

 It by default displays the banner when the following conditional is true:

 ```php